African village dog

+Middle Eastern origins

 The oldest dog remains to be found in Africa date 5,900 years before present (YBP) and were discovered at the Merimde Beni-Salame Neolithic site in the Nile Delta, Egypt.
 The next oldest remains date 5,500 YBP and were found at Esh Shareinab on the Nile in Sudan.
-This suggests that the dog arrived from Asia at the same time as domestic sheep and goats. refer page 620 The dog then spread north to south down Africa beside livestock herders, with remains found in archaeological sites dated 925–1,055 YBP at Ntusi in Uganda, dated 950–1,000 YBP at Kalomo in Zambia, and then at sites south of the Limpopo River and into southern Africa.
+This suggests that the dog arrived from Asia at the same time as domestic sheep and goats.
+The dog then spread north and south throughout Africa beside livestock herders, with remains found in archaeological sites dated 925–1,055 YBP at Ntusi in Uganda, dated 950–1,000 YBP at Kalomo in Zambia, and then at sites south of the Limpopo River and into southern Africa.

 Genetic diversity

 In 2009, a genetic study of African village dogs found that these were genetically distinct from the non-native and mixed-breed dogs.
 The village dogs of Africa were a mosaic of native dogs that arrived early into Africa, and non-native mixed breed dogs.
 The Basenji clustered with the indigenous dogs, but the Pharaoh Hound and the Rhodesian Ridgeback were predominantly of non-African origin.